Asbestos and Cancer

 – The American Cancer Society

-The EWG estimates that roughly 160,000-200,000 people died from asbestos-related lung cancer and mesothelioma between 1999 and 2013.
+The Environmental Working Group (EWG) estimates that roughly 160,000-200,000 people died from asbestos-related lung cancer and mesothelioma between 1999 and 2013.
 Not everyone exposed to asbestos will develop cancer, however.

 “People who become ill from asbestos are usually those who are exposed to it on a regular basis, most often in a job where they work directly with the material or through substantial environmental contact.”